Deepakdj007/AngularApps/README.md

 # AngularApps
-Heres where i opush all my angular apps starting from 2025
+Heres where i would push all my angular apps starting from 2025